CSCfi/csc-user-guide/docs/apps/cloudcompare.md

 ## License

 CloudCompare is published under the [GNU General Public License](https://github.com/CloudCompare/CloudCompare/blob/master/license.txt).

-You are free to use them for any purpose, including commercially or for education.
+You are free to use CloudCompare for any purpose, including commercially or for education.

 ## Citation